coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - create `lorem.in` file with the above content in `data` folder
 - update `readme.txt` to describe where lorem.in comes from
 - update `Makefile` to consider multiple input data files
+  - to keep it simple, `cat` both data files to generate one `charsplot.out`
+  - hint: you will have to add `lorem.in` to two lines...
 - generate results
 - commit changed files and create a new tag

-## How to create the environment applied in an experiment?
+## How to create a reproducible environment?
 - Software may have lots of dependencies which may be difficult to recreate
 - Results should be possible to reproduce regardless of platform and with minimal effort
 - Many research codes can be problematic to install and configure without experts